ACCEPTANCE PACKAGES

 UCF wants applicants to know that the use of Plan to Enroll (PTE) and Commit to Enroll (CTE) are VOLUNTARY to the applicant until the deadlines set forth by individual programs.

-• UCF does not require PTE selection until the deadline of June 3.
+• UCF does not require PTE selection until the specified deadline.

 • UCF does not recommend selecting CTE until you are absolutely ready to do so.
 Upon selecting CTE you must advise any other programs to which you have an acceptance or alternate/wait list position that you are withdrawing from that program.